 - Extrinsic Motivation: Use of rewards, grades, and recognition to motivate students to engage in learning activities.

-- Summative Assessment: Tests, exams, and other high-stakes assessments measure what students have learned over a period of time.
+- Summative Assessment: Tests, exams, and other high-stakes summative assessments measure what children have learned over some time.

-- Feedback: Constructive feedback from teachers helps students understand their strengths and areas for improvement.
+- Feedback: Constructive feedback from teachers helps children understand their strengths and areas for improvement.

 - Real-World Projects: Students work on complex questions or challenges over an extended period, culminating in a final product or presentation.

-- Interdisciplinary Learning: PBL often integrates multiple subjects, allowing students to make connections across different areas of knowledge.
+- Interdisciplinary Learning: Project-based learning often integrates multiple subjects, allowing children to make connections across different areas of knowledge.

-- Especially in Early Grades: Young students learn through play, which helps develop cognitive, social, and motor skills in a natural and engaging way.
+- Especially in Early Grades: Young children learn through play, which helps develop cognitive, social, and motor skills naturally and engagingly.

-These methods often overlap, and effective education for K-12 students typically involves a combination of these approaches, adjusted to fit the needs of the individual student and the specific context of the classroom.
+These methods often overlap, and effective education for K-12-aged children typically involves a combination of these approaches, adjusted to fit the needs of the individual student and the specific context of the classroom.